-Murray W. Hilton.
+Darrell Herauf and Murray W. Hilton.
 Modern Advanced Accounting in Canada, latest Canadian edition.
-McGraw-Hill Ryerson, Toronto, or equivalent.
+McGraw-Hill Ryerson, Toronto.

-Only Faculty of Commerce and Business approved calculators may be used for tests and examinations
+Only Faculty of Commerce and Business Administration approved calculators may be used for tests and examinations.

-OR ACCT 3310 with a grade of “C” or better AND currently active in the PDD Accounting or PDD Accounting Studies or PBD Accounting or PBD Accounting & Finance
+(ACCT 3310 with a grade of “C” or better AND currently active in the PDD Accounting or PDD Accounting Studies or PBD Accounting or PBD Accounting & Finance)

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.